ABOUT US

 Jean McMeakin – Chair

 Jean has held both operational and strategic roles in a number of large and small organisations in the commercial and not-for-profit sectors.
 Before her last role on a divisional board in the BBC, she worked in many areas of the BBC, including Global News and Television Production.
 As well as general management, she has specialisms in HR and talent development, OD, performance management, and has delivered large scale business restructuring programmes with productivity improvements and significant cost savings.
 Previously she has worked for a children’s charity, in the film industry and in the insurance, petrochemical, and manufacturing sectors.
-She is a Member of the British Museum Friends Advisory Council, the Friends of Dulwich Picture Gallery Advisory Panel, and a Trustee of Bankside Open Spaces Trust.
+Jean is a Trustee of Bankside Open Spaces Trust and a Trustee of Leicester Print Workshop.
+She sits on the Advisory Panel of the Friends of Dulwich Picture Gallery and is a former Member of the British Museum Friends Advisory Council.
 She has been a School Governor for the City of Westminster and is a former Trustee of the Friends of Putney School of Art & Design.

 Patricia Astley-Cooper AMA, MBE